pathumathukorala/kineodevtest/SETUP.md

 ## Database Setup

-Run `setup.sql` to create the schema and test data.
+Run `setup.sql` against your database to create the schema and test data.

 ## Application Configuration

 Update `src/main/resources/application.properties` with your database username and password.

 ## Build and Run

+The project is a spring boot project.
+The following command will build the module, run tests and start an application server:

 `mvn install spring-boot:run`